AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

 - Just unzip liblinear, put it somewhere and put the address to the python folder within
 - And it's good, you just need now to set up the project

-#HOW TO INSTALL PYTHON AND ALL LIBRARY IN LINUX (Ubuntu 16.04 for me)
+#HOW TO INSTALL PYTHON AND ALL LIBRARY IN LINUX (tested on Ubuntu 16.04 and 14.04)
 - First of all you need to install python2.7 : "sudo apt-get install python"
 - You need to install pip : "sudo apt-get install pip"
 - For installing the library type : "python -m pip install --user numpy scipy matplotlib liac-arff"